Improved Distributed $\Delta$-Coloring: Randomized -Coloring (Theorem and ) Randomized Delta-Coloring ((Theorem and ))

 \begin{lemma} If $D_0$ is not empty each node of the component is in one of the layers.\end{lemma} \begin{proof} The layers $D_0,\ldots, D_{\gamma\cdot (R+1)}$ contain all free nodes, all nodes that are in a DCC with radius at most $R$ and all nodes that have degree smaller $\Delta$.
 The layers $D_0,\ldots,D_{\gamma\cdot (R+1)+R}$ additionally contain the nodes that have such a DCC or such a node in distance at most $R$.
 To show that all nodes are removed we assume that there is a node $v\in C$ that is in none of the layers.
 In particular it does not have a DCC or a free node in distance $R$, all nodes in its $R$-neighborhood have degree $\Delta$ or $\Delta-1$.
 As the $R$-neighborhood of $v$ does not contain a free node it can only hit the boundary of $C$ at colored nodes, i.e., its $R$-neighborhood can be obtained from the marking process as described in \Cref{ssec:structuralProperties}.
 Thus we can apply \Cref{lem:detExpansion} and obtain that the BFS tree around $v$ and within the component expands and contains at least $(\Delta-2)^{R/2}> N$ nodes, a contradiction. \end{proof}

 \begin{lemma} $D_0$ is not empty.

 \end{lemma} \begin{proof} Assume that $D_0$ is empty.
 Let $v$ be an arbitrary node of $C$.
 Its $R$-neighborhood neither contains a DCC of radius at most $R$ nor a free node and all its nodes have degree $\Delta$ or $\Delta-1$.
 As the $R$-neighborhood of $v$ does not contain a free node it can only hit the boundary of $C$ at colored nodes, i.e., its $R$-neighborhood can be obtained from the marking process as described in \Cref{ssec:structuralProperties}.
-Thus we can apply \Cref{lem:detExpansion} and obtain that the BFS tree around $v$ and within the component expands and contains at least $(\Delta-2)^{R/2}> N$ nodes, a contradiction. \end{proof}
+Thus we can apply \Cref{lem:detExpansion} and obtain that the BFS tree around $v$ and within the component expands and contains at least $(\Delta-2)^{R/2}> N$ nodes, a contradiction as in the worst case the whole component is a DCC (it cannot be an odd cycle due to $\Delta\geq 4$ and not a $(\Delta-1$)-clique; if it was a $(\Delta-1)$ clique and $D_0$ is empty all nodes have to be neighbors of the same marked node (due to $b=6$) which implies a $\Delta$-clique, a contradiction). \end{proof}

 The runtimes of the above algorithm provide the following lemma. \begin{lemma} Let $\Delta\geq 4$.
 Then the small components can, w.h.p., be $\Delta$-colored in time